naram92/DeepFakeDetection-torchserve-deployment/README.md

 # DeepFakeDetection-torchserve-deployment

-In this repository, I'll show how we can deploy [deepfake detection](https://github.com/naram92/DeepFakeDetection) model with torchserve.
+In this repository, I present the process of deploying a [deepfake detection](https://github.com/naram92/DeepFakeDetection) model via the use of TorchServe.

 ## Environment